-1 Once the internal components of the grill have been removed, lift the grill out of the container and set it aside.
+- 1 Once the internal components of the grill have been removed, lift the grill out of the container and set it aside.
 Due to the weight of this grill, we highly recommend two people perform this task.
 Do NOT lift the grill by the side shelf tabs.
-Use the rear hinge and the front lower vent opening as lifting points.

-2 Remove the plastic wrapping from the base of the grill cart.

-3 Lock the casters on the bottom portion of the grill cart.
-Assemble the two pieces of the grill cart with the provided stainless steel screws which are preassembled to the bottom portion of the cart.

-4 With the same lifting technique used previously, lift the grill into the cart.
+Use the rear hinge and the front lower vent opening as lifting points. - 2 Remove the plastic wrapping from the base of the grill cart. - 3 Lock the casters on the bottom portion of the grill cart.
+Assemble the two pieces of the grill cart with the provided stainless steel screws.
+You will find these screws attached with tape and plastic on the bottom portion of the cart. - 4 With the same lifting technique used previously, lift the grill into the cart.
 Adjust the grill in the cart so the lower grill vent is facing the front of the cart.
 The front side of the cart is the side with the two locking casters.